HL7/davinci-crd/input/pagecontent/cards.md

 <p>As much as technically possible, links provided <strong>SHOULD</strong> be 'deep' links that take the user to the specific place in the documentation relevant to the current hook context to minimize provider reading and navigation time.</p>

+<p class="added-content">A profile defining the expectations of an External Reference response can be found <a href="StructureDefinition-CRDHooksResponse-externalReference.html">here</a>.</p>

 ### Instructions Response Type
 This response type presents a card with textual guidance to display to the user making the decisions.
 The text might provide clinical guidelines, suggested changes, or rules around prior authorization.
 It can be generated in a more sophisticated context for the payer, while remaining easy to consume for the provider because it allows returned information to be tuned to the specific context of the order/encounter that triggered the hook.
 In some cases, the text returned might be generated uniquely each time a hook is fired.
 CRD services **SHALL NOT** use these cards to direct users to a portal for the purpose of initiating prior authorization or determining coverage.
 Use the [Coverage Information](#coverage-information-response-type) response instead.